BrightspaceUI/button-group/README.md

 </d2l-button-group>
 ```

 A `<d2l-action-button-group>` custom element can be used in your application to define a responsive group of actions with the same behavior and attributes as described for `<d2l-button-group>`.
-Typically these will include one or more image-actions as shown.
+Typically these will include one or more subtle buttons (`<d2l-button-subtle>`) as shown.

 <!---
 ```